JohnSteffan/AirlineOverbookingCalculator/README.md

 ## Features

 For this study the following features were pulled for a one year period for Frontier Airlines.
+Please note, a passenger that pays for an ancillary item pays in advance to check a bag or have a seat assignment.
+It is assumed that someone that pays in advance for such a product is more intent on actually traveling.

 | Feature Name | Description |
 | ------------ |:------------------------:|